Blue Crush: Plot

 Anne Marie, her fourteen-year-old sister Penny, and good friends Eden and Lena live in a small house on the North Shore.
 They all have been helping to raise Penny since her and Anne Marie's mother moved to Las Vegas with her boyfriend.
-While Penny is at school, Anne Marie, Eden, and Lena work as maids in a luxury resort hotel and surf in their spare time.
+While Penny is at school, Anne Marie, Eden, and Lena work as maids in a luxury resort hotel and surfing in their spare time.
 As a child, Anne Marie had been a rising star in women's surfing until a near-fatal wipeout left her with a paralyzing fear of powerful waves.
 Although she rises every morning before dawn to train for her surfing comeback, this fear continues to hamper her progress.
 Her friends, especially Eden, encourage her to overcome her trauma, conquer her fear of big waves, and become a professional surfer.

 Anne Marie is invited to join the surfing competition at a famed North Shore surf spot, the challenging Banzai Pipeline.
 If she can do well enough to gain the attention of a sponsor, it can lift her and her friends out of the near-poverty in which they live.
 As the Pipeline competition gets closer, Anne Marie struggles to keep Penny from running wild and deal with family issues.

 Anne Marie meets Matt Tollman, a National Football League quarterback who is in Hawaii for the Pro Bowl.
 He is instantly attracted to the surfer, especially after she boldly confronts another NFL Pro Bowler who had trashed his hotel room, leaving a mess for Anne Marie and her friends to clean.
 After a few encounters, Matt says that he wants to learn to surf, and Anne Marie agrees to teach him and several of his teammates to surf for $150 per hour, with Lena, Eden, and Penny acting as coaches.
 Anne Marie sees Matt again while getting the money from the hotel room, but a call comes for Matt from another woman.
 Anne Marie asks if it is Matt's wife, but he explains that it is his niece.
 Later, they sleep together.